Planning for retirement

 Use this government calculator to check your own state retirement age

 The Government has announced that the state pension will in future increase by the highest of price inflation, earnings inflation and 2.5%.

 According to government estimates, the gap between how much people are saving and how much they need to save to ensure a comfortable retirement is over £60 billion.
 It believes that 13 million people - nearly half the working population - are not saving enough for their retirement.

 Lifetime savings limits

-The rules place an overall lifetime limit on tax-advantaged pension funds of £1.5 million for 2013/14.
-This reduces to £1.25 million from 6 April 2014.
-There is a tax charge where the fund value is in excess of the limit and for excess contributions in a year over the annual limit, which is now £50,000 (or higher if there is unused allowance in the previous three years).
+The rules place an overall lifetime limit on tax-advantaged pension funds of £1.25 million.
+There is a tax charge where the fund value is in excess of the limit and for excess contributions in a year over the annual limit, which is now £40,000 (or higher if there is unused allowance in the previous three years).

 |Tax charge on excess||40%|